-David A. Kolb (1939) is an American professor and educationalist who specializes in experiential learning, individual and social change, career development and executive and professional education.
-David Kolb is also the founder and chairman of ‘Experience Based Learning Systems (EBLS)’.
+David Kolb (1939) is an professor and educationalist who specializes in experiential learning, individual and social change, career development and professional education.

 Biography David Kolb

 In 1964, David Kolb received his Bachelor’s degree with honours from KNOX college in the United States.